Streamline attendance management and boost productivity with these cutting-edge solutions for businesses of all sizes.

 82% of companies agree that customer retention is cheaper than customer acquisition, which is why companies need to prioritize their existing customer base.

 Buyer intent data helps companies to not only leverage data to convert prospects to clients but also retain them.
-By carefully monitoring specific intent signals, customer success reps can recognize clients that may need additional attention.
+By carefully monitoring specific intent signals, customer success reps can recognize clients needing additional attention.

 Intent data provides an opportunity to identify these issues and allows customer success teams to act accordingly.

-Gaining additional leads and prospects and closing more deals is the main goal for every marketer or sales rep. However, maintaining existing customers and improving relationships with clients is an even-greater challenge for customer success reps.
+Gaining additional leads and prospects and closing more deals is the main goal for every marketer or sales rep. However, maintaining existing customers and improving client relationships is an even greater challenge for customer success reps.

-In a nutshell, intent data provides them the useful set of data to:
+In a nutshell, intent data provides them with a useful set of data to:

-Lastly, the benefits of using intent data for retention helps customer success representatives build powerful customer retention strategies to both fuel your business growth and create satisfied long-term customer relationships.
+Lastly, using buyer intent data for customer retention helps customer success representatives build powerful customer retention strategies to fuel your business growth and create satisfied long-term customer relationships.